Alive at 25 is a National Safety Council defensive driving course for young people between the ages of 15 and 25.

 Since 1995, more than 1,000,000 teens and young adults nationwide have been trained through Alive at 25.

-Alive at 25 is currently in its 4th edition and is used in courts and schools nationwide in provisional driver’s license and violator programs.
+Alive at 25 is currently in its 4th edition and is utilized nationwide by courts, schools, police and probation departments.

 or call 1-877-525-DRIVE (3748)